iCub3 Avatar System: Enabling Remote Fully-Immersive Embodiment of Humanoid Robots: Material and Methods

 The iCub3 robot possesses in total 54 degrees of freedom including those in the hands and in the eyes, and they are all used in the avatar system.
-They are distributed as follows: \begin{itemize} \item ~4 joints in the head, controlling the eyelids and the eyes, \item ~3 joints in the neck, \item ~7 joints in each arm, \item ~9 joints in each hand, \item ~3 joints in the torso, \item ~6 joints in each leg. \end{itemize}

-The iCub3 hands are equipped with tendon driven joints, moved by 9 motors, allowing to control separately the thumb, the index and the middle finger, while the ring and the pinkie fingers move jointly \cite{schmitz2010design}.
+They are distributed as follows: 4 joints in the head controlling the eyelids and the eyes, 3 joints in the neck, 7 joints in each arm, 9 joints in each hand, 3 joints in the torso, 6 joints in each leg.
+The iCub3 hands are equipped with tendon driven joints, moved by 9 motors, allowing to control separately the thumb, the index, and the middle finger, while the ring and the pinkie fingers move jointly \cite{schmitz2010design}.

-\subsection{Actuation}
+\subsubsection{Actuation}